Nicola King: Storylines

-After successfully starting a cleaning business and employing Pearl Ladderbanks (Meg Johnson), Betty Eagleton (Paula Tilbrook) and Laurel Potts (Charlotte Bellamy), Nicola meets Geirdue fishmonger Simon Meredith (Dale Meeks) in November 2003 and after a bumpy start, they begin dating.
+After successfully starting a cleaning business and employing Pearl Ladderbanks (Meg Johnson), Betty Eagleton (Paula Tilbrook) and Laurel Potts (Charlotte Bellamy), Nicola meets Geordie fishmonger Simon Meredith (Dale Meeks) in November 2003 and after a bumpy start, they begin dating.
 However, there are many obstacles, such as his ex-fiancée Tash Abbott (Sally Evans) and his mother, Lesley Meredith (Sherrie Hewson).
 Nicola was desperate to settle down and dreamed of the perfect marriage.
 Following the engagement, problems escalate when Lesley finds herself in debt and Simon continually bails her out, forcing the wedding to be put on hold.
 Bored with Simon and their financial problems, Nicola tries repeatedly to seduce her half-brother Paul Lambert's (Matthew Bose) bisexual lover, Ivan (Daniel Brocklebank), who is also friends with Simon.
 Lesley witnesses one of Nicola's attempts and tells Simon who dumps Nicola.
 After Paul and Rodney disown her, Nicola leaves the village.

-In September 2007 Nicola with a business proposition for David Metcalfe (Matthew Wolfenden) who has since purchased Laurel and Nicola's cleaning business.
+In September 2007, Nicola with a business proposition for David Metcalfe (Matthew Wolfenden) who has since purchased Laurel and Nicola's cleaning business.
 Nicola wants the business back but David is unwilling.
 She tries to seduce David and is successful and they have sex.
 Jasmine Thomas (Jenna-Louise Coleman), David's girlfriend catches them and exposes Nicola's lie about being a widow as her current husband Donald De Souza is still alive but in a coma following a brain haemorrhage.
 Donald regains consciousness in late December and Nicola, wanting his inheritance, plots to murder him and asks David to help much to his horror.
 David refuses and tells Donald.
 Nicola, presented with the opportunity to kill Donald on some cliffs, confesses and he agrees not to tell the police providing he leaves her house.
 Rodney, unaware of this, rents Mill Brook Cottage and makes it clear that Nicola has to pay half the rent.
 She asks David for a job but all he is offering was scrubbing floors.
 She works for him briefly but goes to work for Paddy as his chauffeur after accidentally injuring him, making him unable to drive.